veasey/bible-reader-app/NOTES.md

 There is not order to these todos

-- [ ] Pagination
-  - [ ] Styling: have these centered in the right and left of content
-- [ ] Show a Random Verse button
 - [ ] Session Var, remember where user left off.
    - [ ] Show Random verse by default, if no session found.
 - [ ] select alt translation (just add a NLT etc, just to test and adapt for it)